-Score Possible Rating Definition
+1 core Possible Rating Score Definition

-Score

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) The collection and protection of student information Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction Conduct of discipline
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) The collection and protection of student information Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction Conduct of discipline On-time submission and completion of the corrective action plan, if applicable

-0 Does Not Meet Standard
+0 0 Does Not Meet St andard

-2. Is the school respecting employee rights?
+11. Is the school respecting employee rights?

 Score Possible Score Rating Definition

 1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to employment considerations, including those relating the FMLA, ADA, and employment contracts.
+If applicable, on-time submission and completion of the corrective action plan.

 0 Does Not Meet Standard

-1. Is the school complying with health and safety requirements?
+12. Is the school complying with health and safety requirements?

 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to safety and the provision of health-related services, including but not limited to: Nursing services and dispensing of medication to students (screenings, logs, policies) Food Service Inspections Health and Wellness requirements Other services
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to safety and the provision of health-related services, including but not limited to: Nursing services and dispensing of medication to students (screenings, logs, policies) Food Service Inspections Health and Wellness requirements Inspections - fire, health and safety, etc. Insurance Other services On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard